stellar/django-polaris/docs/integrations/index.rst

 uses to add better styling.
 You may also add more Bulma-supported attributes to Polaris forms.

-Use a External Application for the Interactive Flow
+Use an External Application for the Interactive Flow
 ---------------------------------------------------

 .. _described in SEP-24: https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0024.md#2-interactive-customer-information-needed